jameshfisher/jameshfisher.com/_posts/2020-08-03-what-is-the-order-of-nswindow-levels.md

 ---
-title: "What is the order of `NSWindow` levels?"
+title: What is the order of `NSWindow` levels?
-tags: ["programming", "macos"]
+tags:
+  - programming
+  - macos
 ---

 If two windows on your macOS desktop overlap,